All cloud providers, seem to be making constant iterations to keep up with the wave of technological pressures facing organisations.

 - But what about if we want to run it on-premises for data protection reasons?

-- But what about if Azure has a big outage?
+- Or if Azure has a big outage?

-- But will we have to have one method for Azure and another for on premise?
+- Will we have to have one method for Azure and another for on premise?

-- But what if I want to run this big application server which costs less to run on premise than in Azure?
+- Then I want to run this big application server which costs less to run on-premises than in Azure?